iewnfod/CAIE_Code/README.md

       - `false`: Disable simulation updates
 ### Package Management

-Packages are placed in `packages/` without `.cpc` suffix.
+Packages are placed in `packages/` with `.cpg` suffix.
 You can freely create, share and modify your packages.
 These packages are not loaded by default, but only when `IMPORT <NAME>` is written in a cpc script.

 ## FAQs